Why Bamboo Toothbrushes Are Better

 How do I compost a bamboo toothbrush?

-Twist off or pull out the bristles, then place the bare handle in your compost.
+Twist off or pull out the bristles, then place the bare bamboo base in your compost.
 It will degrade in under a year.

 Will the bamboo get mouldy?